-CBT Bristol anxiety sessions can help you.
+CBT Bristol bereavement and grief sessions can help you.

 So, if you need a bit of extra support and encouragement and a few on line, telephone or face to face CBT sessions why not contact Karen Deeming to arrange an appointment or for a short free introductory chat on 07950 751352 or send an email to: email@example.com.

-CBT Bristol for anxiety other treatment recommendations:
+CBT Bristol for bereavement and grief other treatment recommendations:

 There are several different options available to support you with managing your grief: